technomancy/bussard/Contributing.md

 testing login interaction easier.

 You can also use `ship.cheat.realdofile` to reload some file from the game source and `ship.cheat.realrequire` to load modules.
+Note that certain modules are stateful and will behave unpredictably when reloaded.
+TODO: list in detail.

 For story, background and guidelines, look at the dev guide in `spoilers/`.